 Recipe by Rhonda

-"This cake is a bright spot on a holiday table."
+"This recipe makes a red cake frosted with cream cheese frosting to stand as a bright spot on your holiday table."

 Hmm.
 None of these ingredients are on sale today.